Frequently Asked Questions

 Q. Do Wycliffe staff members receive a salary?

-A. Some jobs appearing in Career Opportunities will be clearly advertised as salaried positions.
-But most people serving full time in Wycliffe are required to raise their own financial support, trusting that God will provide for their needs by calling others to partner with them.
-We provide an estimate of how much you will need, based on your personal circumstances, the type of ministry you'll be involved in, the area of the world you'll be living in, etc. We also provide training and resources to assist you in partnership development, as you contact interested friends, family members and churches to share the need for Bible translation and your specific role.
+A. Unless otherwise stated, jobs appearing in Career Opportunities are based on individuals raising financial support, trusting that God will provide for their needs by calling others to partner with them.
+We provide an estimate of how much salary is needed, based on the type of ministry these individuals will be involved in, the area of the world they'll be living in, etc. In addition, we provide training and resources to assist them in partnership development, as they contact interested friends, family members and churches to share the need of Bible translation and their specific role.

 Q. Are there opportunities for service within Canada?

 A. Absolutely!
 Staff and volunteers are urgently needed at our Calgary headquarters and at several other locations across Canada.
 Current staff needs are posted elsewhere in this section of the website.